-- · Achieves differentiation by expanding solar panel manufacturing capacity in Vietnam - With the addition of manufacturing functions for ingots, wafers, and cells, key upstream processes in solar panel production, the company has formed a global supply chain and established the Japan brand, providing end-to-end services in Japan that no other peers can match - VSUN is well recognized by third-party organizations and major purchasers for both its sustainable procurement practices and its solar panel quality, comparable with major manufacturers
+- In the rapidly evolving solar panel industry, the company has established itself as one of the leading manufacturers with production bases outside China by swiftly and flexibly adapting its supply chain. - With the addition of manufacturing functions for ingots, wafers, and cells, key upstream processes in solar panel production, the company has formed a global supply chain and established the Japan brand, providing end-to-end services in Japan that no other peers can match. - VSUN is well recognized by third-party organizations and major purchasers for its sustainable procurement practices and solar panel quality, comparable with major manufacturers.
+In the first half of 2025, it was certified as a Tier 1 supplier by Bloomberg NEF, based on criteria including bankability and financial stability.